rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 We also still have to solve the issue of our library not being included that we imported with `implementation` earlier.
 So while you could call it a day now I highly recommend to keep reading!

-For now, I will just show you the two ways of executing a Gradle task
+For now, I will just show you the two ways of executing a Gradle task.

+!!! note

+    You can not only run the build task with this but **any other task as well**.
+    If you are using IntelliJ you can take a look at the other tasks that are available.

 === "Via cli"

     Go into your cli and execute `./gradlew build` or `gradlew.bat build` depending on your operating system

-=== "via IntelliJ"
+=== "Via IntelliJ"

     Open the Gradle window on the right side.
 Go to tasks -> build and execute the build task by clicking on it.